danolivo/pg_index_stats/README.md

 WHERE description LIKE 'pg_index_stats%';
 ```

+## Research
+The main goal of this work is to understand the real benefits of extended statistics.
+Here we have two directions:
+* Is it possible to make it more compact?
+Adding new statistics we can have different relationships: duplicated, overlapping, intersecting, including.
+So, we should try to look into all these cases and find the best solution to optimize storage and ANALYZE time.
+* How to use extended statistics.
+Do we need additional core tweaks to make it more effective?

 # TODO
 * In the case of indexes intersection, combine their **multivariate** statistics into some meta statistics.